Murder of Rosie Palmer: Abduction and murder

 On 30 June 1994, Palmer was playing at a neighbour's house in Henrietta Street, Hartlepool, after being collected from nursery school by her stepfather, John Thornton.
 At approximately 15:30, Gary Amerigo, the local ice cream vendor, arrived and Palmer went to ask Thornton if she could have money to buy an ice pop.
 She was the only customer, and after serving her, the ice cream salesman left and continued his route.
 Amerigo said later: "Only Rosie came up to my van that day.
 She didn't have enough money but I gave her the ice-cream anyway.
 She seemed just her usual self, bright and cheerful."
 Armstrong – who was celebrating his 32nd birthday that day – abducted her as she walked away after making her purchase.
 It was approximately two hours before Thornton realised Palmer was no longer at the neighbour's or playing outside the house.
 He and other local residents began to search the local area for her, and at 20:45 she was reported missing to the police.

 The police search operation was headed by Detective Superintendent Doug Smith of Cleveland Police and involved door-to-door inquiries, tracker dogs, and local volunteers.
 Warehouses, industrial buildings, and disused buildings around the adjacent docks were searched while HM Coastguard, a police helicopter, and a Royal National Lifeboat Institution (RNLI) lifeboat searched the sea and shore.
 Police first called at Armstrong's flat on 1 July while conducting initial door-to-door inquiries during which residents were asked to answer a questionnaire aimed at tracing her last movements.
 On 2 July, they returned while carrying out "cursory searches" of houses in the area.
 On 3 July two detectives spoke to Armstrong; they noticed that his previously "co-operative, friendly and helpful" demeanour had changed, and that he then appeared "very shifty, on edge and looking very worried".
 Acting on suspicion, the detectives arrested Armstrong and a second search of his first-floor flat was conducted.
-Palmer's mutilated body was found in a bin liner inside an airing cupboard in the flat.
+Palmer's mutilated body was found under a settee in the loft in the flat.
 Her shorts and underwear were found nearby in a separate bag.
 Armstrong denied any involvement in the crime and claimed that "someone else must have put the body there".